 Don’t Ignore Warning Signs

-The most important thing any electrician wants you to do is to never, ever ignore the warning signs that indicate problems in your electrical system.
-Whether it's a popping noise from an outlet, a light switch that runs extremely hot, or a breaker that won't reset, when you have an electrical issue, it's important that you take it seriously.
+Here’s the most important thing any electrician will tell you: Never, ever ignore the warning signs of problems in your electrical system.
+Whether it’s a popping noise from an electrical outlet, a light switch that runs extremely hot, or a breaker that won’t reset, it’s important that you take every issue seriously.

-One of the most common service calls electricians get is about what appears to be a failure in a bathroom circuit.
-By code, all outlets within 6 feet of a water source are required to be protected by a ground fault circuit interrupt (GFCI).
-These are important safety devices that cut off power if a circuit is losing amperage, so GFCIs are most commonly seen in bathrooms and exterior outlets.
-The thing that your electrician wants you to remember is that a single GFCI device protects everything else "downstream" on that circuit.
-Because bathrooms are often not on an isolated circuit, that means a triggered GFCI will kill the power to outlets and lights that may seem unrelated.
+A single GFCI device protects everything else “downstream” on that circuit.
+Because bathrooms are often not on an isolated circuit, a triggered GFCI will kill the power to outlets and lights that may seem unrelated.
 And things can be even more confusing when the GFCI is installed at the electrical breaker box itself.

-This service call is especially common for outdoor circuits and in homes where multiple bathrooms are on a single circuit, and it's the reason that checking the GFCI is an important part of troubleshooting dead outlets.
+This service call is especially common for outdoor circuits and in homes where multiple bathrooms are on a single circuit.

 Overhead lines are normally NOT insulated.
 When you see birds or squirrels on them, they are only alive because they aren’t completing a circuit by touching the ground or offering the current an easier path than following the cable itself.